-The Company and subsidiaries and their employees have jointly established a provident fund plan whereby monthly contributions are made by employees and the Company and its subsidiaries.
+The Group and the Company and their employees have jointly established a provident fund plan whereby monthly contributions are made by employees and the Group and the Company.
 The fund's assets are held in a separate trustee fund.
-The Company's and its subsidiaries' contributions are recognised as expenses incurred.
+The Group and the Company contributions are recognised as expenses incurred.